midcodegabby/blinky-led-freeRTOS/README.md

     monitor resume
     monitor mdw 0xpc_address 1
 ```
--> this will return the address that `pc` contained when the HardFault occurred, which we will call `hardfault_address`.
+-> this will return the address that `pc` contained when the Hard Fault occurred, which we will call `hardfault_address`.

 4. Find the hardfault_address in disassembly.txt by searching for the 6 nibbles in the middle of `hardfault_address`
 - i.e., if `hardfault_address` = 08001049, then you would search for 800104 in disassembly.txt.

-5. This much information should allow you to figure out the root cause of the HardFault.
+5. This much information should allow you to figure out the root cause of the Hard Fault.
-- i.e., if you have a misaligned address (like the example above), then you can find which function/IRQ_Handler caused that issue.
+- i.e., if you have a misaligned address (like the example above), then you can find which function/IRQ_Handler caused that issue and go from there.